Skip to main content

 • Project description with relevant materials (audio, video, scores, etc.)

-Previous participants are welcome to apply again.
+Previous participants and students from JAM and Gulda are also welcome to apply.

 The 30 scholarship recipients will be selected by a professional jury.
 Participation includes all program components, accommodation, and meals — only travel must be organized independently (except for those coming from Vienna, for whom the shuttle service is available).